Get Inspired

 Tips&Tricks: Because blue-footed boobies have the whole body covered with feathers, they can not feel the temperature of the eggs.
 To maintain it constant until the chicks hatch, they need to measure it all the time with their feet.

-Being home to many sea lions, reef sharks, eels, rays, or tropical fish, North Seymour is among the most popular places to snorkel in Galapagos.
+Being home to many sea lions, reef sharks, eels, rays, or tropical fish, North Seymour is also among the most popular places to snorkel in Galapagos.
 For us, spending an entire morning in the ocean was a great adventure, since we could swim with so many playful sea lions, watch pelicans dive for fish into the water right next to us, and even saw a shark up close for the first time.

-What to pack for a tour on North Seymour Island
+What to pack for a tour on North Seymour

 Because we booked a full-day guided tour that includes hiking on a trail that has almost no shade (that can be challenging on a hot day) and snorkeling, we had to be prepared for both activities.
 Two medium-sized waterproof backpacks were really important to keep our items safe, in case of bad weather.
 In them, we took our water bottles, underwater camera, binoculars (because we love bird watching), sunglasses, SPF sunscreen (necessary throughout the day, even if it’s rainy or cloudy), towels, trekking clothes, wide-brimmed hats, and our snorkeling equipment consisting of 22mm thick neoprene wetsuits, snorkeling shoes and full-face masks.